BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 01/10/2023
 ---
 Saturday, as always, passed quickly 😄.
 I worked a little today, helped my wife with cleaning and making cakes, and in the evening we went to a youth meeting and that's how the whole day passed :).

+02/10/2023
+---
+After the morning service, we went to Redut.
+We ate lunch there and spent the entire afternoon :).

+03/10/2023
+---
+Monday was busy, but not only at work in front of the computer, but also at work on the construction site 😆.
+Dad did a few things for us today at the construction site - for which I am very grateful to him :)!

+04/10/2023
+---
+Tuesday passed quickly (a lot of days have passed like this lately).
+Since the holidays, I can't bring myself to get up earlier... 😤😤

+05/10/2023
+---
+I consider Wednesday a success 🥳.
+I ran in the morning, then work, in the evening we went to the construction site and at the end we had a delicious dinner 😉.

+06/10/2023
+---
+Today was a good day.
+I had everything done on time at work :).
+After work, everything was in a hurry 😄.

+07/10/2023
+---
+Strong Friday 😆.
+We had a really tight schedule today!
+After work, we went to pick up Edyta (who visited us) and together we went to the construction site.
+Everything quickly 🥵!

+08/10/2023
+---
+Today we had no free time at all 😱.
+At 7 a.m. we had a meeting with the carpenter.
+Later we took our cousin and his wife - Daniel and Ania - to the construction site.
+Later, I worked on a construction site with my dad...
+Then we went to a singing rehearsal and a youth meeting.
+At the end of the day my head was pounding 🤯🤯.